tlikonen/cl-enchant/README.md

      (dict)

 Describe dictionary _dict_.
-Return a list of four strings: language tag, provider name, provider description and library filename.
+Return a list of four strings: language tag, provider name, provider description and provider library filename.

 _Dict_ must be an active `dict` object returned by `broker-request-dict`, if not, signal a `not-active-dict` condition.